María Thelma Smáradóttir

 María Thelma Smáradóttir (born 22 January 1993) is an Icelandic stage and film actress.
-In 2018, she appeared in the film Arctic alongside Mads Mikkelsen.
+She is known for her roles in the TV-series Prisoners and Trapped and in the 2018 survival drama film Arctic alongside Mads Mikkelsen.

 Career

 María graduated from the Iceland Academy of the Arts in 2016.
 Shortly later, she appeared in the TV Mini-Series Prisoners.
 In 2018, she appeared alongside Mads Mikkelsen in the film Arctic directed by Joe Penna.

-In 2019, she premiered her theater play named Welcome home in the National Theatre of Iceland. where her show is sold out twice a week.
+In 2019, María premiered her theater play named Welcome home in the National Theatre of Iceland, telling her story and the story of her mother, who moved from Thailand to Iceland.
+In 2023, she appeared as Snæfríður Íslandssól in the stage adaption of Iceland's Bell.